RossAscends/STMP/README.md

 - Personality and Scenario are outdated distinctions without a meaningful purpose, and should be incorporated into the Description.
 - Example Message can also be incorporated into the Description.
 We recommend doing so in the form of [AliChat](https://discord.com/channels/553948136629075968/1137875580457590884/1198559176935354508).

-### User List

-- The right side of the screen contains two users lists, one for each chat.
-- Users with the Host role will have a 👑 next to their name.
-- The AI Characters will have a 🤖 next to their names in the AI Chat User List.

 ### Crowd Controls

+- (🎨) (all users) Three inputs for Hue, Saturation, and Lightness to define the base color for STMP UI theming.
-- (🎶) is a toggle that will play/stop a looping background audio track ("Cup of COhee" be Deffcolony).
+- (🎶) (all users) is a toggle that will play/stop a looping background audio track ("Cup of COhee" be Deffcolony).
 This helps mobile keep their websocket connection active when they minimize the app.
 - (🤐) is a toggle to completely disable guest inputs for both chats.
 - (🖌️) is a toggle to allow or deny markdown image display.
 - (📢) lets the Host send a large notification to all connected users.

+### User List

+- The right side of the screen contains two users lists, one for each chat.
+- Users with the Host role will have a 👑 next to their name.
+- The AI Characters will have a 🤖 next to their names in the AI Chat User List.

 ## Top Bar Controls